PlymouthPsychology/fab-controller/README.rst

-pain and placebo analgesia use pressure stimuli because they are cheap, practical, reliable and have reasonable ecological validity (see Table for a comparison of the different types of pain stimulator available). a 'Forgione-Barber' can be used to apply pressure to the fingers [Forgione1971]_, see Figure .
-However, three important limitations of the original Forgione-Barber device are that i) it is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies; ii) it is impossible to blind experimenters to the stimuli to be delivered (e.g. via computer control), and that iii), the reliability of pain measurements is limited by the resolution of pain self report scales.
+pain and placebo analgesia use pressure stimuli because they are cheap, practical, reliable and have reasonable ecological validity (see Table for a comparison of the different types of pain stimulator available).
+The FB device is used to apply pressure to the fingers via lever [Forgione1971]_, see figure.
+However, three important limitations of the original FB device are that

+1. it is impossible to deceive pariticpants as to the true magnitude of the stimulus to be delivered, ruling out conditioning studies
+2. it is impossible to blind experimenters to the stimuli to be delivered (e.g. via computer control), and that
+3. the reliability of pain measurements is limited by the resolution of pain self report scales.

 The FAB is designed to resolve all three of these limitations.